Advice Independent Living

 Senior and adult child looking at photo album together at home.

-Here are seven common signs it may be time to consider Independent Living:
+Here are six common signs it may be time to consider Independent Living:

 1. Social Time Takes More Planning

 As daily responsibilities and home upkeep start to require more energy, even simple social activities, like meeting friends for coffee or participating in a hobby, can feel like a lot of effort.
-Independent Living communities make it easier to connect, socialize and enjoy activities with neighbors who share similar interests.
+Independent Living communities make it easier to socialize with on-site programs, common areas and neighbors who share similar interests.

-Even simple daily tasks like gardening, cleaning or managing household chores can start to feel tiring over time.
+Even simple daily tasks like changing the sheets, vacuuming or hanging a newly framed painting can start to feel tiring over time.
 Independent Living communities provide a maintenance-free lifestyle, reducing these everyday responsibilities so your loved one can focus on what they enjoy most—whether that’s hobbies, social activities or simply relaxing in comfort and safety.

 4. Home Projects Start to Linger